YellowSharkMT/fabfile-for-wordpress/README.md

 This fabfile is mostly used for shuffling around Wordpress databases, from production to dev, or vice-versa.
 It has functions to export, migrate, and import databases, as well as to transfer them between environments.
 Also, there's a function to download the contents of the Wordpress uploads directory.
 It should be noted that there are no cleanup functions for dumped/exported files, both local & remote: they are left in place, and not deleted.

-What this fabfile does NOT (currently) have: VCS commands (commit/push/pull/etc.) & deployment schemes.
+What this fabfile does NOT (currently) have: VCS commands (commit/push/pull/etc.) & deployment schemes (actually, one deployment scheme is in master right now, use at your own risk of course.
+Documentation to come...)

 ### To use: ###